 From Prime to Prada: What separates fads from forever

-We’re living in an era where your follower count might matter more than your product quality.
+We’re living in an era of fads, where your follower count might matter more than your product quality.
 It’s called “Ego-nomics” — and according to branding heavyweight Mike Abel, it’s changing everything about the way we buy, sell, and build brands.

 Speaking on HOT Business with Jeremy Maggs, powered by Standard Bank, Abel unpacked this cultural shift, arguing that attention has become the most valuable currency in today’s market.
 From TikTok therapists to YouTuber sports drinks, fame often eclipses function — and the result?
 A marketplace where personality has replaced product.